Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Experiments

 \subsection{Datasets}

-\textbf{Open Academic Graph (OAG).}~ A dataset introduced in \cite{zhang2019oag} composed of five types of nodes: papers, authors, institutions, venues, fields and their corresponding relationships.
+\textbf{Open Academic Graph (OAG).}~ A dataset introduced in \cite{zhang2019oag} composed of five types of nodes: papers (P), authors (A), institutions (I), venues (V), fields (F) and their corresponding relationships.
 Paper and author nodes have text-based attributes, while institution, venue, and field nodes have text- and graph structure-based attributes.
 Paper, author, and venue nodes are labeled with research fields in two hierarchical levels, L1 and L2.
-To test the generalization of the proposed model, we construct three field-specific subgraphs from OAG: computer science, computer networks, and machine learning academic graphs. \textbf{PubMed.} A network of genes, diseases, chemicals, and species \citep{yang2020heterogeneous}, which has 11 types of edges.
+We construct three field-specific subgraphs from OAG: computer science, computer networks, and machine learning academic graphs. \textbf{PubMed.}\citep{yang2020heterogeneous} A network composed of of four types of nodes: genes (G), diseases (D), chemicals (C), and species (S), and their corresponding relationships.
 Gene and chemical nodes have graph structure-based attributes, while disease and species nodes have text-based attributes.
-Each gene or disease is labeled with a set of diseases they belong to or cause. \textbf{Synthetic heterogeneous graphs.} We generate stochastic block models \citep{abbe2017community} with multiple classes and multiple node types.
-We control within-type edge signal-to-noise ratio by within/between-class edge probabilities, and multivariate Normal feature signal-to-noise ratio by within/between-class variance.
-We also control \emph{between}-type edge signal-to-noise ratio by allowing nodes of the different types to connect if they are in the same class.
+Each gene and disease is labeled with a set of diseases they belong to or cause. \textbf{Synthetic heterogeneous graphs.} We generate stochastic block models \citep{abbe2017community} with multiple node/edge types.
+We label each node types with the same set of classes.
+Then we control feature/edge distributions within/between node types by manipulating feature/edge signal-to-noise ratio within/between classes.
 A complete definition of the generative model is given in Appendix~\ref{appendix:graph-generator}.